5 Ideas to Create a Sensory Garden

 With a fountain, the sound of water will be relaxing.
 However, you can also put bird feeders that allow you to listen to the birds singing.

-Plan before assembling the garden
+Plan before creating your garden

 One of the most common mistakes when creating a garden is to start planting flowers and moving elements without having a specific plan.
 The result can be a cluttered space without much grace.